 Men take their own lives at about four times the rate women do, a number the Movember Foundation highlights this month in its campaign around men's mental health.

 In Canada and the U.S., the highest suicide rates are among men in their 50s (except for men over 75 in the U.S.).
+But we're not sure why.
 Addiction is not a disease: A neuroscientist argues that it’s time to change our minds on the roots of substance abuse.
 The mystery of addiction — what it is, what causes it and how to end it — threads through most of our lives.

 Most Confidential Crisis Lines Covertly Trace Calls, Send Police.
 Most crisis lines across the US trace calls and send police to people’s homes if crisis line staff feel someone might be at risk of suicide, according to an article in Suicide and Life-Threatening Behavior, the official journal of the American Association of Suicidology.

 A new policy developed in 2012 has clarified and more firmly entrenched this longstanding practice, stated the article.
 Even two Samaritans call centers which historically had resisted the policy have now implemented the covert practice.
-The authors of the article included two directors of the Substance Abuse and Mental Health Services Administration-funded National Suicide Prevention Lifeline.
 Suicides Rise Dramatically with Increasing Psychiatric Care.
 As the amount of involvement that people have with psychiatric professionals and psychiatric care increases, the likelihood that they will commit suicide rises steadily and dramatically, according to a study in Social Psychiatry and Psychiatric Epidemiology.